Programme

 Objectives

 Setting prices is a critical decision in B2B and B2C environments as it directly impacts consumers’ and buyers’ choices.
-This course aims to introduce students to the theory and practice of pricing analytics and revenue management (PRM) by learning and applying the analytical methods necessary for estimating demand and modelling different pricing environments so as to optimize prices and product offerings over time.
+This course aims to introduce students to the theory and practice of pricing analytics and revenue management (PRM) by learning and applying the analytical methods necessary for estimating demand and modelling different pricing environments so as to optimise prices and product offerings over time.
 Real decision problems will be covered in the course and, to the degree possible, will engage practitioners.
 Lastly, contemporary issues in pricing will be discussed.

 -